Nick7244/Nick7244.github.io/projects/index.md

 [Return to Table of Contents](#table-of-contents)

+**Topics of interest:**
+- Robotics
+- ROS
+- Gazebo Simulation

 This project was part of my Master's course work.
-The aim was to build control software to control the UR5 robotic arm to play [Kendama](https://en.wikipedia.org/wiki/Kendama).
+The aim was to control the UR5 robotic arm to play [Kendama](https://en.wikipedia.org/wiki/Kendama).
 The proect was first developed on a simulated UR5 using ROS & Gazebo.
-The code was then deployed onto a physical UR5.
+We then deployed our code onto a physical UR5.

 <p align="center">
 <strong>Kendata-Bot in action!</strong>